-Study of the origin and nature of rocks and minerals, volcanism and metamorphism, surficial processes of erosion and deposition; problems of water supply and pollution.
-One or more all day field trips are required in addition to regularly scheduled lab sessions.
+This course is a study of the origin and nature of rocks and minerals, volcanism and metamorphism, surficial processes of erosion and deposition; problems of water supply and pollution.
+One or more all day field trips are required in addition to reqularly scheduled lab sessions.